What Is Lower Eyelid Surgery?

 - ✓Fills the tear trough hollow

-- ✓Smoother, more natural lid-cheek junction
+- ✓Smooth, natural lid-cheek junction

 Am I a Candidate?